-A Hub residency provides space for public engagement initiatives to faculty, students, staff, and/or community members through an application process for limited periods of time (e.g., a semester during the academic year, a month during the summer, etc.).
+A Hub residency will provide space for public engagement initiatives to faculty, students, staff, and/or community members/organizations through an application process for limited periods of time (e.g., a semester during the academic year, a month during the summer, etc.).

-In addition, at the end of their occupancy of the Hub space, one or more leaders of the residency project will be expected to serve on the Hub Advisory Committee to review future project applications and advise on the Hub’s ongoing operation.
+In addition, at the end of the residency year, the Hub will provide an opportunity for residency project leaders to serve on the Hub Advisory Committee to review future project applications and advise on the Hub’s ongoing operation.
 The intent to serve on the committee entails a serious commitment of participation and involvement in the various planning components that may occur throughout the year.

 2021-22 Hub Residencies